 - Highest level of security

 In 2011 Buyer Topia was advised via email from the Connecticut Department of Banking that as a cooperative, it did not have to register as a business opportunity to sell memberships in the state.
-In 2013 the department informed Buyer Topia that its memberships were a business opportunity and they were considering an investigation which could lead to a fine of $100,000 for each violation of the Business Opportunity Act.
-They would not accept the 2011 email but offered and we accepted a consent order including a $7,500 administrative fine which discharged the allegations.
-The successor organization expects approval to operate in Connecticut before the end of 2014.
-The few other state inquiries were resolved in Buyer Topia’s favor.
+In 2013 the Department of Banking informed Buyer Topia that they now considered cooperative memberships a business opportunity and a potential evaluation of Buyer Topia could result in a fine of $100,000 for each violation of the Business Opportunity Act.
+The Banking Department then recommended that Buyer Topia pay a $7,500 administrative fine to resolve the matter.
+The fine was promptly paid and Buyer Topia initiated registration as a Connecticut business opportunity.

 With one exception, all Buyer Topia agreements included the clause: “Fundamental to this agreement is that Member will devote best efforts to provide fundraising direction and services to organizations resulting in advertising and purchases from the stores systems.”
-Sixteen members put at least minimal efforts into their fundraising practice but only eight of those for more than one month.
-Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings, most members did not avail themselves of these resources and of those that did only eight acted on it.
-Some members had not been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than business development for any other home based business.
+Sixteen members put minimal efforts into their fundraising practice and only eight of those for more than month.
+Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings most members did not avail themselves of these resources and of those only eight acted on it.
+Some members may not have been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than any other home based business.

-The leadership and members of Buyer Topia did not follow the bylaws and associated procedures to deal with under- or non-performing members, several of which began to challenge the efficacy of the concept and platform.
+The Buyer Topia leadership choose not to adhere to the bylaws and associated procedures to deal with under- or non-performing members, several of which challenged the efficacy of the concept and platform.

-On January 10, 2014 a major product fundraising company submitted a letter of intent to purchase Buyer Topia for an amount that exceeded all liabilities and departing member fees.
-Two days later a member posted fallacious and offensive comments on the Buyer Topia Facebook page; this was immediately followed by additional egregious postings by members and one terminated member on rant sites.
+On January 10, 2014 one of the largest product fundraising companies in the U.S. submitted a letter of intent to purchase Buyer Topia for an amount that exceeded all liabilities and departing member fees.
+Two days later a Buyer Topia member posted fallacious and offensive comments on the Buyer Topia Facebook page; this was immediately followed by additional egregious postings by members and one terminated member on rant sites.
 The letter of intent was formally withdrawn on January 18, based on “damage to the brand” and “very serious concerns about parties apparently intent on devastating Buyer Topia and any organizations and people associated with it.”

-None of the parties which posted the false claims and rants and made the despicable calls had ever followed the dispute resolution process outlined in the Buyer Topia bylaws or initiated any legal claims.
+Before and after the bankruptcy, successor and completely unassociated organizations were also subject to and devastated by continuing rant postings and bizarre calls “warning” of imminent arrests for fraud or pedophilia or tax evasion to their banks, landlords, neighbors, vendors, staff family members and ex-staff employers.
+None of the parties which posted the false claims and rants and made the despicable calls had ever followed the dispute resolution process outlined in the Buyer Topia bylaws.

-Buyer Topia maintains detailed records including all minutes, member communication, training and activity, sales, financials, and actions, including monetization of assets, membership purchases, bankruptcy and rant postings.
+Buyer Topia has maintained detailed records including all minutes, member communication, training and activity, sales, financials, and actions, including the bankruptcy and rant postings.

-Request for information should be directed to Nancy Parente.
+Requests for information should be directed to BusinessResolutions@mail.com.